 For some, the mobile phone they have in their pocket or on their work desk is becoming one of the main focal points for how we interact with AI technology.

 As is the case with futurists, their gaze is permanently looking into the future.
-Several great articles have been written about AI’s potential to revolutionize mobile phone technology.
+Several great articles about AI’s potential to revolutionize mobile phone technology have been written.

 Improved security, greater customization and user experience, improved voice recognition are all being hailed as such revolutionary uses for AI, and to some extent have already been incorporated into high-end mobile phones.